This DIY skirt tutorial shows you how to make an easy skirt from a t-shirt – and include pockets made from the sleeves.

 - Pin and baste the pockets at the top of the skirt

 Do this just to help the skirt hold it’s shape while you attach the waistband.

-Do this by holding your waistband with the seam on one edge, and place a pin on the opposite edge.
-Then hold the waistband so that the pin touches the seam, and place pins on the two edges.
+Mark the quarter points of the elastic and skirt top with a fabric marker or pins.
+Do this by holding your waistband with the seam on one end, and place a pin on the opposite end.
+Then fold the waistband so that the pin touches the seam, and place pins on the two edges.
 Mark your skirt the same way, starting by lining the pockets up on top of each other so that the center front and center back are at the edges.
 Then fold the skirt so the two pins touch, and you should be able to mark the center of each pocket easily.

 Either way, this can be a fabulously easy and cheap way to get yourself some new layering pieces!